main content Raft the Deschutes River

 how to paddle rafts and what to do in case they fall out.
 Learn more about possible risks here.

-- Break in your boots: Since we’ll be day-hiking remember that new boots can cause painful blisters.
-It is very important to break in your boots by wearing them for extended periods prior to your trip.
-If you borrow hiking boots from College Outdoors, our boots are synthetic leather, fairly lightweight, and tend not to cause many blisters.
+- Break in your hiking boots: new boots + long treks = painful blisters.
+It is very important to break in your boots by wearing them with a pack for extended periods prior to your trip.

 - Get moving: it’s a great idea to walk or run this summer to get yourself into shape.
-If you have the chance to paddle, do it!
-It’s great to start getting those muscles ready for the river.
+This trip is rated as high physical rigor

 Trip Specifics